candiceywu/team-profile-generator/README.md

   ## Usage
   The application has questions that prompt the user in filling out information that is then populated into the index.file in the /dist folder.
 The link for the walk-through video that demonstrates the functionality of the Team Profile Generator can be found [here](https://youtu.be/TzZP8lxgVys).
 Please click the link to launch the walk-through video.

+  Please also find [here](https://github.com/candiceywu/team-profile-generator/blob/main/dist/index.html) the sample index.html that was generated as a result of the walk-through.

   ![Candice Wu's Team Profile Generator can be run from the command line.](assets/screenshot.png)

   ## License